michaeljm116/axiomo/notes/Axiomo/BeeKillingsInn/Grok.md

 - Weapons: Picked up when on tile (as per sample); no equip turn for now, but you can add.
 - Maths: HP (start with e.g., 1 for bee, more for player?), accuracy (roll vs threshold), distances for ranges.

 I'll define enums and structs below.
-Use package main for a top-level file, and import core libs like core:math/rand for shuffling/rolls, core:slice for slices.
+Use package  game for a top-level file, and import core libs like core:math/rand for shuffling/rolls, core:slice for slices.

 odin